-- some level out automatic obstacle avoidance.
+- some level of automatic obstacle avoidance.

 It didn’t take long to find the drone I was looking for, the DJI Mini 3Pro.
 I won’t go into all the detailed technical specification here, you can find that, and much more, on their website.
 But it does seem to satisfy all my requirements.
 Folded size is 145×90×62 mm, so easy to pack away and carry, and it weighs less than 249 grams.
 Flight time is around 34 minutes and with two spare batteries, around 90 minutes, which is probably enough for my needs.
 It has various flight modes including Dronie, Helix, Rocket, Circle, Boomerang, and Asteroid as well as vertical shooting, ActiveTrack, Spotlight and Point of Interest.
 So, plenty of stuff to be going on with.

 At the moment I’m at the stage of trying to decide if spending £1000 is worthwhile for the resulting video footage.
 In addition, I also need to obtain a Flyer ID and Operator ID by sitting an online test via the CAA (Civil Aviation Authority).
 We shall see.
-Back soon.